 The regulator has introduced a number of measures aimed at promoting market competition, which is pushing the drive for higher speed platforms and encouraging operators to invest in technology upgrades with a focus on fibre deployments.
 While FttP and the expansion of services based on the DOCSIS3.1 standard will help drive the take-up of fixed broadband services, from about 2023 it is anticipated that growth will slow as customers adopt voice and data services on 5G infrastructure, particularly in rural areas.

 Amendments to the Utility Tax have also encouraged operators to accelerate the deployment of superfast networks, which accounted for about 72% of all fixed broadband connections by mid-2019.

-This report provides an overview of Hungary’s broadband market, including market analyses, statistics and scenario-based forecasts for fixed broadband to 2021.
+This report provides an overview of Hungary’s broadband market, including market analyses, statistics and subscriber forecasts.

-UPC Hungary, Maygar Telecom, Hungarotel, GTS Datanet, B2B Europe.
+UPC Hungary, Vodafone Hungary, Maygar Telecom, Hungarotel, GTS Datanet, B2B Europe.

 A selection of downloadable samples from our Annual Publications catalogue.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to Paul's FREE weekly News & Views.